 The intranet’s interface is minimalist, attractive, and very well-designed.
-It features several interesting customized functions like the world clock that lets users know what time it is in different locations.
+It features several interesting customized functions like the world clock that lets users know the time in different locations.

 Also, it includes customized search, Yammer, and Microsoft Teams integration, aggregates notifications, SAP integration, document center, personalization, a people finder tool, and more.

-There’s an area for general information about the company like the BHP charter, leadership forum, strategy, and priorities, as well as news and updates.
+There’s an area for general information about the company like the BHP charter, leadership forum, strategy, priorities, news, and updates.
 Users also have personal tabs where they can view their work and reports.

-The intranet provides links to important company resources and tools like organizational charts, compliance approval workflow, employee assistance, travel portal, and app finder.
+The modern intranet links important company resources and tools like organizational charts, compliance approval workflow, employee assistance, travel portal, and app finder.

-This will all lead to increased time savings, reduced risk, improved collaboration/internal communications, and enhanced document management.
+This will all lead to increased time savings, reduced risk, improved internal communication, and enhanced document management.

-This attractive SharePoint intranet was built by ContentFormula for the international financial services company, Legal & General.
+ContentFormula built this attractive SharePoint intranet for the international financial services company Legal & General.

 Since the company has a busy workforce with vast information needs, a diverse service portfolio, and a complicated internal structure, the goal was to provide a workplace platform that saves employees time and supports their daily work.

-The intranet features a “How Do I” library and extensive evergreen content that employees can reference to find important information related to tasks and company procedures, or anything they need help with.
+The modern intranet features a “How Do I” library and extensive evergreen content that employees can reference to find important information related to tasks, company procedures, or anything they need help with.

-There’s a dashboard for necessary info and links that users might need to get their work done, as well as registries of workspaces, systems, and enterprise apps that are a single click away.
+There’s a dashboard for necessary info and links that users might need to get their work done and registries of workspaces, systems, and enterprise apps that are a single click away.

 The intranet has tabs for news and events, various company locations, and what it’s like working at Legal & General.
-An expansive area of the homepage is used to highlight staff stories and other relevant information that all employees should pay attention to.
+An expansive area of the intranet homepage highlights staff stories and other relevant information that all employees should pay attention to.

-One brilliant example of SharePoint intranet sites is this HR-focused workplace platform built for a construction company to help streamline processes, increase employee engagement, and facilitate better document storage and management.
+One brilliant example of a modern intranet is this HR-focused workplace platform.
+A construction company constructed this intranet to simplify procedures, boost worker involvement, and enhance document storage and control.

-The intranet’s homepage displays company news and announcements based on the individual’s location.
+The intranet homepage displays company news and announcements based on the individual’s location.

 It also contains links to vital information on the site.
-Employees can get easy access to various departments, view corporate policies, recruitment details, insurance plans and forms, payroll data, and employee handbook.
+Employees can easily access various departments to view corporate policies, recruitment details, insurance plans and forms, payroll data, and employee handbooks.

-They can even order quickly by browsing through the lunch menu and selecting what they’d like to eat.
-There are dashboards dedicated to discount clubs, work anniversaries and birthdays, as well as a calendar showcasing upcoming corporate events and holidays.
+They can even order quickly by browsing the lunch menu and selecting what they want to eat.
+Dashboards are dedicated to discount clubs, work anniversaries and birthdays, and a calendar showcasing upcoming corporate events and holidays.

 Users can search for employees by position, name, availability, and hire date using the staff directory.
 They can also view relevant information about past and research projects they’ve been involved in.

-Entain Group is one of the largest gaming and sports betting companies in the world.
-It has a 24,000-strong workforce, scattered across 20 offices and five continents.
+Entain Group is one of the world’s largest gaming and sports betting companies.
+It has a 24,000-strong workforce scattered across 20 offices and five continents.

-The new digital workplace is designed to deliver a positive employee experience, facilitate seamless company-wide collaboration and communication, and boost productivity.
+The new digital workplace is designed to facilitate seamless company-wide internal communication and boost productivity.
 By prioritizing teams, communities, and company culture, the intranet increases engagement and helps employees feel like they belong in the organization.

 The Yammer integration adds a wonderful and important social component to the intranet that encourages workers to connect and interact with one another.
-For group collaborations and closed projects, the Microsoft Teams integration comes in handy.
+The Microsoft Teams integration comes in handy for group collaborations and closed projects.

-The final entry on this list of best SharePoint intranet site examples is this custom digital workplace designed and built by ScienceSoft for an organization that provides loans to small businesses all over the U.S.
+The final entry on this list of best SharePoint site examples is this custom digital workplace designed and built by ScienceSoft for the organization that provides loans to small businesses all over the U.S.

-One of the main issues this intranet was constructed to address is security and it accomplished this by creating a hierarchy of users with varying access rights.
-This way sensitive information is shared on a need-to-know basis and the company’s data is better protected.
+One of the main issues this intranet was constructed to address is security.
+It accomplished this by creating a hierarchy of users with varying access rights.
+This way, sensitive information is shared on a need-to-know basis, and the company’s data is better protected.

-Users can also find information relating to various departments such as legal, HR, sales, IT, finance, operations, executives, and more by clicking on the respective tabs.
+Users can also find information about various departments such as legal, HR, sales, IT, finance, operations, executives, and more by clicking on the respective tabs.
 This example can be used as an inspiration for a department site.